igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ;; <><><><><><><><><><><><><>
 ~~~

-They consume the lines but do nothing.
-The very presence of such sections clearly shows the file should have split into two or three.
-For example, routing.clj, handlers.clj, server.clj and so on.
+They consume space but do nothing.
+The very presence of such sections proves the file should have been split on two or three.
+For example, `routing.clj`, `handlers.clj`, `server.clj` and so on.
 People who put sections will leave the project one day.
 Other programmers most likely will push the new stuff to the end of a file skipping all that sectioning.

-Needless to say, non-ASCII characters like check marks, fat dots and similar are strictly prohibited for section titles as they attract too much attention.
+Needless to say, non-ASCII characters like check marks, fat dots and similar are strictly prohibited in sections as they attract too much attention.

 ## Comments

 Comments are fine when used thriftily.
 Consider a comment as the last resort to deliver your intentions to the reader.
 In rare cases, the logic is complicated and full of tricks indeed so you have to leave a hint for other developers.
-It's quite annoying to realize that the previous developer knew something extraordinary about the logic but did nothing to let you know.
+It's quite annoying to realize that a previous developer knew something extraordinary about the logic but did't let you know.

 Long comments are another extreme.
 They rot in time and no one reads them.
 Don't pollute the code with long explanations of why it made such and such nor what must be done next.
-Create an issue or any kind of document and dump all your mind there, but not in the code.
+Create an issue or a document and dump all your mind there, but not in the code.
 A link to that document or its short name like "FOO-123" is enough.

 ## Trailing spaces